Buffalo supermarket shooting: What do we know so far?

 At a news briefing on Saturday, Erie County Sheriff John Garcia called the shooting a hate crime.

 “This was pure evil.
-It was straight up racially motivated hate crime from somebody outside of our community, outside of the City of Good neighbors … coming into our community and trying to inflict that evil upon us,” Garcia said.
+It was (a) straight-up racially motivated hate crime from somebody outside of our community, outside of the City of Good Neighbors … coming into our community and trying to inflict that evil upon us,” Garcia said.

 The FBI is investigating the shooting as both a hate crime and racially motivated violent extremism.

-Authorities have declined to comment on the document purporting to show the attackers racist, anti-immigrant and antisemitic beliefs.
+Authorities declined to comment on the document purporting to show the attacker’s racist, anti-immigrant and antisemitic beliefs.